neildawson/neildawson.github.io/_play/photography.md

 description: "Dabbles in travel, portrait, and wedding photography"
 ---

 I was first encouraged to pick up a camera by my art teachers, Mr Walker and Mr Wotherspoon, in 2005.
-The one they lent me used a floppy disk as a memory card!
+It used a floppy disk as a memory card!

-These days I'm mostly content to capture memories for my [yearbooks]({% link _play/yearbooks.md %}) on my smartphone, but I occasionally pull out the SLR for travel, portrait, and [miniature photography]({% link _play/minipainting.md %}).
+These days I'm mostly content to capture memories for my [yearbooks]({% link _play/yearbooks.md %}) on my smartphone, but I occasionally pull out the DSLR and tripod for [travel]({% link _play/iran.md %}), portrait, and [miniature photography]({% link _play/minipainting.md %}).
 I've even shot a few weddings in my time.

 Here are some of my favourites.